ricpol/pygrister/doc/conf.rst

 - first, in a ``config.py`` file situated in the installation directory, along with the other Python modules.
-This is intended to provide sensible default values for each configuration key, and you should never modify this file directly;
+This is intended to provide sensible default values for each configuration key: you should never modify this file directly;
 - then, in a ``~/.gristapi/config.json`` file that you can leave in your home directory to override the defaults with your own preferences.
-You are free to put here just the values you want to modify;
+You are free to put there just the keys for which you want to modify the default value;
-- finally, you may supply your values as environment variables.
+- finally, you may supply your values also as environment variables.

-Note that a value declared in a place will override those in the lower layers.
-For instance, if you do nothing, the value for the ``GRIST_TEAM_SITE`` key will default to ``docs``; if you write something like ``"GRIST_TEAM_SITE": "myteam"`` in your json file, then it will be ``myteam``; then, if you also set up a ``GRIST_TEAM_SITE`` env variable, this one will be the chosen value.
+Note that a value declared in one place will override those in the lower layers.
+For instance, if you do nothing, the value for the ``GRIST_TEAM_SITE`` key will default to ``docs``; if you write something like ``"GRIST_TEAM_SITE": "myteam"`` in your json file, then it will be ``myteam``; then, if you also set a ``GRIST_TEAM_SITE`` env variable, that will be the final value.

 You don't need to provide either a ``~/.gristapi/config.json`` file or env
 variables: you can choose one or the others, or a mix of the two.
 Environment